Hipo-Lake-Association/AngryPoliceman/README.md

 ![image](https://user-images.githubusercontent.com/67760502/222389664-19fe70ca-f967-4778-9493-54fa58dc1be8.png)

 # Commands & Permissions
 `captcha.bypass` - Angry Policeman won't ask you to solve a captcha when you join.
-Still affected by the `/captcha` command `captcha.admin` - Allows you to use the `/captcha <player>` command which makes a player solve a captcha.
+Still affected by the `/captcha` command.
+`captcha.admin` - Allows you to use the `/captcha <player>` command which makes a player solve a captcha.

 # Requirements